Kripner/Kasiopea/README.md

 Solutions to all problems of the [Kasiopea competition 2017/2018](https://kasiopea.matfyz.cz).
+Sorted from easier to harder.

 author: Matěj Kripner